TheMergeConflicts/StemGame/README.md

 1. To use UNITY 2D TILEMAPPER:
 > SETUP: In main menu of Unity, select tools->TilemapEditor.
 After creating a sprite tilemap by Unity's Sprite Editor,
 > you need to put the created tilemap to folder "Tilemaps".
 As for detailed usage, please visit the link below.
+> HINT: The grid size is best set as W: 0.7 H: 0.7 .

 ## TECHNOLOGY USED